kubermatic/docs/content/kubecarrier/master/tutorials_howtos/installation/kubectl.md

 ---
-title: Installation
+title: kubectl plugin
-weight: 20
+weight: 10
-slug: installation
 date: 2020-04-24T09:00:00+02:00
 ---

-KubeCarrier is distributed via a public container registry [quay.io/kubecarrier](https://quay.io/kubecarrier).
-While the KubeCarrier installation is managed by the KubeCarrier operator, installing and upgrading the operator is done via our kubectl plugin.

-This CLI tool will gain more utility functions as the project matures.

-## Install the kubectl plugin
+## Install the KubeCarrier kubectl plugin

-To install the kubectl plugin, just visit the KubeCarrier [release page](https://github.com/kubermatic/kubecarrier/releases), download the archive and put the contained `kubecarrier` binary into your `$PATH` as `kubectl-kubecarrier`.
+To install the KubeCarrier kubectl plugin, just visit the KubeCarrier [release page](https://github.com/kubermatic/kubecarrier/releases), download the archive and put the contained `kubecarrier` binary into your `$PATH` as `kubectl-kubecarrier`.

 Make sure the binary is executable.